amrutprabhu/amrutprabhu.github.io/data/blog/2020/defining-event-driven-achitectures-asyncapi.md

 ## Code generation

 AsyncAPI provides templates to create code from the API definition.
-There are quite a few code generation templates for languages like Java, Nodejs, and python.
+There are quite a few code generation templates for languages like Java, Nodejs, and Python.
 You can also generate an HTML page for the API definition using the HTML template.
 You can find the list of templates [here](https://github.com/asyncapi/generator#list-of-official-generator-templates)

 We will be generating our code in Java using the Spring framework.

-To generate the code from the template, we would have to use an async generator command, which we can install by command-line or use a docker image to run the command.
+To generate the code from the template, we would have to use an async generator command, which we can install by command line or use a docker image to run the command.
 You can find more details about the installation [here](https://www.asyncapi.com/generator).

 To install the command line utility, run the following command: